Hydrogen Fuel Cell Electric Cars

 Get latest regulatory updates on hydrogen fueling infrastructure from the California Air Resources Board (CARB).

-California Fuel Cell Partnership (CaFCP)
+Hydrogen Fuel Cell Partnership (HFCP)

 Industry/government collaboration aimed at expanding the market for fuel cell electric vehicles powered by hydrogen.